Self-regulating jets during the Common Envelope phase: Discussion

 \subsection{Evolutionary channels}

-In our models, we considered a binary system formed by a massive star and a CO (a BH or a NS) with a mass considerably smaller than that of the companion, during the CE phase.

-The system formed by a massive star and a NS is, most likely, the result of the evolution channel of a binary system formed by two massive stars (the primary with a mass between $M=10-20M_\odot$, and the secondary between $M=8-16 M_\odot$) and an orbital separation of a few AU.
-The interaction between the two stars is weak until the most massive star (the primary star) forms a large He core (in order to guarantee the formation of a NS).
+In our models, we considered a binary system formed by a massive RG and a CO (either a BH or a NS, each with a few M$_\odot$).
+The system formed by a massive star and a NS is, most likely, the result of the evolution channel of a binary system formed by two massive stars (the primary with a mass between $M=10-20M_\odot$, and the secondary between $M=8-16 M_\odot$), and an orbital separation of a few AU.
+The interaction between the two stars is weak until the primary star forms a large He core (in order to guarantee the formation of a NS).
 During its evolution, the primary star fills its RL and transfers mass through the Lagrangian point ``L1" onto the secondary star.
 Once the primary explodes as a supernova (SN), a NS is produced, and the secondary may have accreted a large fraction of the envelope of the primary star ending up as a RG with $\sim 20 M_\odot$.
-Meanwhile, the system formed by a massive star and a BH is again, most likely, produced by the interaction of a $M\sim40 M_\odot$ primary and a secondary with $M=10-20 M_\odot$ with an orbital separation of $\sim 10$~AU.
-In this case, after the primary star explodes as a SN, it produces a $5M_\odot$~BH, and the secondary is a RG with $\sim 20 M_\odot$.
+Meanwhile, the system formed by a massive star and a BH is most likely produced by the interaction of a $M\sim40 M_\odot$ primary, a secondary with $M \sim 20 M_\odot$, and an orbital separation of $\sim 10$~AU.
+In this case, after the primary star explodes as a SN, it produces a $5M_\odot$~BH and a RG with $\sim 20 M_\odot$.
+In both cases, two main requirements must be met in order to avoid unbinding of the system.
+First, the SN kick must be small and it should preferably be directed against the orbital velocity of the binary system \citep{podsiadlowski05}.
+Second, the mass lost from the system during the SN explosion must be smaller than the mass remaining in the system \citep{blaauw61, boersma61}.
+Also for both cases, due to the mass transfer from the primary to the secondary star (during the Roche lobe overflow of the primary star), the orbital separation of the binary system will be reduced to $\sim 10^{13}$~cm.
+Thus, when the secondary star evolves into its RG stage, there will be a second phase of unstable mass transfer of the material of the secondary star through L1 onto the CO (we will refer to the secondary star as the ``donor"), and the CO will be engulfed within the stellar envelope.
+The CO will then accrete material of the donor, may form an accretion disk, and in turn could power a jet, which kinetic luminosity will change with time depending on the $\dot{M}_{\rm{CO}}$.